-This is a Book Review for The Comedy Bible: From Stand-up to Sitcom–The Comedy Writer’s Ultimate “How To” Guide by Judy Carter.
-You can also check out other book reviews on Humor That Works or see our recommendations in our Humor Resources.
+We read The Comedy Bible: From Stand-up to Sitcom–The Comedy Writer’s Ultimate “How To” Guide by Judy Carter and truly enjoyed it.
+This is a Comedy Bible book review, and you can also check out other book reviews on Humor That Works or see our recommendations in our Humor Resources.

 Do you think you’re funny?
 Do you want to turn your sense of humor into a career?
 If the answer is yes, then Judy Carter’s The Comedy Bible is for you.
 The guru to aspiring stand-up comics provides the complete scoop on being — and writing — funny for money.